 Such is life on the waterfront.
 The evenings are getting

 cooler and autumn/winter is arriving.
 Thank goodness for my 12-volt

 catalytic heater.
 They make

-staying warm easy though I confess that I'm anxious to head for the
+staying warm easy though I confess that I am anxious to head for the

 equator.
-When I get and stay warm, I'll stop.
+When I get and stay warm, I will stop heading south.

 Do you use a standard outboard or a trolling motor?